You can never be too careful on the roads in Oman, especially when driving

 Now forget about that because this is most probably worse...

 A new driving trend has emerged in Oman where youngsters push their seats all the way back and use their feet to steer the car.
 Drivers are almost completely horizontal while driving and use the cruise control to control the speed of the car.

 Combined with high speeds, this has made the already scary roads in Oman even more dangerous than it already was.

 Oman has a reputation for having very dangerous roads.
 They are currently listed in 9th place in the world for the number of deaths on their roads each year.
 This is evident in the 637 fatalities and 2,815 injuries on the Omani roads in 2018 alone.

 This is how you can remain safe while driving in Oman:

 Stick to the speed limit

 Whether you are running late or simply just playing because you enjoy the speed, it is better to adhere to the speed limit.
-Studies have shown that speeding does not significantly decrease your travelling time, but as we all know, only puts people lives unnecessarily at risk.
+Studies have shown that speeding does not significantly decrease your traveling time, but as we all know, it only puts people's lives unnecessarily at risk.
 The speed limit in Oman is 40 - 80 km/h in town, 90 km/h on open roads and 120 km/h on motorways.

 Don’t drink and drive